mefranklin6/ExtronDatabaseConnector/README.md

 https://github.com/mefranklin6/ExtronDatabaseConnector

 ## Architecture
-- Extron control processors send REST-like JSON API calls to a proxy web server, called FastAPI_Server.
+- Extron control processors send REST-like API calls to a proxy web server, called FastAPI_Server.
 - FastAPI server converts GET or POST commands from the processors into SQL SELECT/INSERT commands
-- FastAPI server communicates with the database server, and sends data back to the control processors after converting back to JSON HTTP.
+- FastAPI server communicates with the database server, and sends data back to the control processors, in JSON or HTTP.

 ## Notes:
 - The FastAPI server was built to be mostly asynchronous for best performance.
 Sometimes commands will be processed out of order.